ChanTran/Ewaste-Site-2015-TSA/README.md

 # Ewaste-Site-2015-TSA
 Website I made when I was in High School for a competition - made it to state championships

-The animations are over the top but I had a lot of fun with the CSS here.
+The animations are over the top and the file management is poor, but I had a lot of fun with the CSS here.

 Some missing text on some pages as this was an old backup.